-Miriam was the sister of Aaron and Moses, oldest child of Amram and Jochebed.
+In the Hebrew Bible or Christian Old Testament, Miriam was the sister of Aaron and Moses, oldest child of Amram and Jochebed.
 At least 12 or 13 at Moses' birth, for she is called (Exo.
 2:8) "the maid," ha`almah(HSN-5959), implying one of marriageable age.
 Aaron being three years older than Moses was nine years younger than her.

 She watched her infant brother in the ark on the Nile, and suggested to Pharaoh's daughter the mother as a nurse.
 In Micah 6:4 God mentions among benefits conferred on Israel, "I sent before thee Moses, Aaron, and Miriam," Miriam as the leader of and pattern to Israel's women.